cdowd/twosamples/README.md

 order_cpp
 ```

-permutation\_test\_builder is a simple function which takes the C++
+permutation_test_builder is a simple function which takes the C++ coded
-coded test statistics and builds permutation tests as outlined above.
+test statistics and builds permutation tests as outlined above.
+This
-This function is primarily intended for internal use, but if others have
+function is primarily intended for internal use, but if others have any
-any interest in it, it is there.
+interest in it, it is there.

-order\_cpp is a simple C++ function which finds the order of a vector.
+order_stl is a simple C++ function which finds the order of a vector
-It uses bubble sort so it isn’t particularly brilliant.
-This is the
-primary computational operation involved in each of the test statistics,
+using the STL.
+This is the primary computational operation involved in
-and it is necessary in order to build the ECDFs.
-Because it is designed
+each of the test statistics, and it is necessary in order to build the
-for internal C++ use, it returns 0 indexed values.
-Suggestions for
+ECDFs.
+Because it is designed for internal C++ use, it returns 0 indexed
+values, and so is exactly 1 off from the Base R order function.
-improving this portion of my algorithm would be appreciated.
+Suggestions for improving this portion of my algorithm would be
+appreciated.